-A small country with a big reputation, helped along reputation, helped along by a timeless, age-caressed by a timeless, age-caressed landscape and a fascinating, landscape and a fascinating, friendly people, whose lyrical friendly people, whose lyrical nature is expressed in the nature is expressed in the warmth of their welcome.
+A small country with a big reputation, helped along by a fascinating landscape and friendly people, whose lyrical nature is expressed in the warmth of their welcome.

 It is highly recommended that visitors take out travel insurance.
 A policy that covers you for theft, loss, accidents and medical problems is the norm and the policy should be purchased prior to travelling.
 Travel insurance can be purchased with your flights, via your credit card company or from your local insurance company.

 The emergency number for Garda, ambulance and or fire brigade is 999.

 In Ireland we are lucky in that we don’t usually experience extremes of any weather type but you may experience the four seasons in one day with a mild version of each, it’s all part of the charm and the Irish weather is very manageable.
 Irish seasons are viewed as three-month durations broken down as follows: